nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 ### Some NativeScript basics

 Out-of-the-box, the `<ListView>` component detects a tap gesture for every item and emits an event for it.
 The event carries information about the index of the tapped array item and the array item itself.
-To let the user choose the outcome of a tap gesture and expand the functionality of your add, you can tie a dialog to the event.
+To let the user choose the outcome of a tap gesture and expand the functionality of your app, you can tie a dialog to the event.

 [`dialogs`](https://docs.nativescript.org/api-reference/modules/_ui_dialogs_) is a globablly available module that provides several configurable dialog types for apps: alert, action, prompt, login, confirmation.
 This implementation relies on [`action()`](/en/docs/elements/dialogs/action) to let the user choose if they want to mark a task as completed or delete it from the list of active tasks.